nemu69/snow-crash/level01/Ressources/README.md

 # level01 solve

-First, we tried to see the password stocket on the machine.
+First, we tried to see the passwords stored on the machine.

 ```
 $ cat /etc/passwd
 ```

-After that, multiple line appears, but only one got a password not hide, the flag01
+After that, multiple line appears, but only one got a not hidden password, the flag01

 ```
 > ...